 How do I pay for my appointment?

 We gladly offer Debit, Cash, Visa, MC as payment.
 We can also securely save your credit card on file to save you time and hassle.
+We also offer direct billing for those with insurance coverage that accepts billing in this manner.

 Does my insurance cover massage therapy?